History of South Africa: Resistance to apartheid

-Organised resistance to Afrikaner nationalism was not confined exclusively to activists of the oppressed, dark-skinned population.
-A movement known as the Torch Commando was formed in the 1950s, led by white war veterans who had fought fascism in Europe and North Africa during World War II, only to find fascism on the rise in South Africa when they returned home.
-With 250,000 paid-up members at the height of its existence, it was the largest white protest movement in the country's history.
-By 1952, the brief flame of mass-based white radicalism was extinguished, when the Torch Commando disbanded due to government legislation under the Suppression of Communism Act, 1950.
-Some members of the Torch Commando subsequently became leading figures in the armed wing of the banned African National Congress.

 From the 1940s to the 1960s, anti-apartheid resistance within the country took the form mainly of passive resistance, influenced in part by the pacifist ideology of Mahatma Gandhi.
 After the March 1960 massacre of 69 peaceful demonstrators at Sharpeville, and the subsequent declaration of a state of emergency, and the banning of anti-apartheid parties including the African National Congress (ANC), the Pan-Africanist Congress (PAC), and the Communist Party of South Africa, the focus of national resistance turned to armed struggle and underground activity.
 The armed wing of the ANC, Umkhonto weSizwe (abbreviation MK, meaning Spear of the Nation) claimed moral legitimacy for the resort to violence on the grounds of necessary defence and just war.
 From the 1960s onwards until 1989, MK carried out numerous acts of sabotage and attacks on military and police personnel.
 The Truth and Reconciliation Commission noted in 2003 that, despite the ANC's stated policy of attacking only military and police targets, "the majority of casualties of MK operations were civilians."

+Organised resistance to Afrikaner nationalism was not confined exclusively to Black and Coloured activists.
+A movement known as the Torch Commando was formed in the 1950s, led by white war veterans who had fought the Axis powers in Europe and North Africa during World War II.
+With 250,000 paid-up members at the height of its existence, it was the largest white protest movement in the country's history.
+By 1952, the brief flame of mass-based white radicalism was extinguished, when the Torch Commando disbanded due to government legislation under the Suppression of Communism Act, 1950.
+Some members of the Torch Commando subsequently became leading figures in the armed wing of the banned African National Congress.